 Apart from the price, another equally important factor when it comes to buying a puppy, especially a hybrid, is the quality of the breeder.

-There are many ways in which you can protect yourself from falling for the gimmicks that disreputable breeder use to lure you into making a purchase.
+There are many ways in which you can protect yourself from falling for the gimmicks that disreputable breeders use to lure you into making a purchase.

 The most important factor that needs to be paid heed to is the documentation that relates to the health of the puppy.

-A genuinely caring breeder will not just make verbal promises that the puppy is healthy, but will, in fact, show you the papers of all necessary health check-ups carried out on both parents of the Peke Italian.
+A genuinely caring breeder will not just make verbal promises that the puppy is healthy but will show you the papers of all necessary health check-ups carried out on both parents of the Peke Italian.